Blog

 • Ability to work well with the public

-How Long Does It Take to Become an OT?
+How Long Does It Take to Become an Occupational Therapist?

 It can take around seven years to become an OT — four years getting your bachelor’s and two to three years in graduate school, depending on the institution and type of program you choose.
 You might also spend a month or two studying for and taking the NBCOT exam.